Welcome to Roadkill Art

 Fresh roadkill meat especially from big game can provide quite a few meals.
 Antelope, whitetail & mule deer, elk, moose, and pronghorn can be turned into tasty steaks, burgers, roast, ribs, backstraps, and stew meat.
 Soup Kitchen Chef's in the USA often utilize a big game roadkill for stews and meat pies in order to feed large numbers of people.
 Hunter's also donate deer regularly.

-Do you know you can find your states roadkill laws and regulations for taking roadkill, in the Roadkill Art App?
+Do you know you can find your states roadkill laws and regulations for taking roadkill in the Roadkill Art App?
 Use the links above to install the app.
 Watch the video and learn how to easily get to the 'Regulations' page from the 'Map View' page.
 Click on your state for instructions on what is required from the Department of Natural Resources.

 Roadkill Reporter’s with each report are providing other member’s free game meat, especially desired big game, not waisting good future venison steaks and burgers.
-Roadkill Art invites game meat lover’s and those who would like to become a 'Roadkill Reporter' to be a part of a unique community.
 The simple task of reporting roadkill in the Roadkill Art App can lead to providing American's a lot of meals, including soup kitchens giving the security there is plenty to go around.
 However, always pay attention to safety, be aware of on coming traffic, your safety and those with you always comes first!
-After 5 reports we make you an official "Roadkill Art Reporter" with a Roadkill Art tee-shirt, yes the little critter's count too!
+After three reports we make you an official "Roadkill Art Reporter" with a safety orange Roadkill Art tee-shirt, yes the little critter's count too!

-For anyone with the means to pick up roadkill, check the List View (News Feed) or the Map View.
+For anyone with the means to pick up roadkill, check the 'List View' or the 'Map View'.
 Look for a location marker near you, see the picture, watch the video and read the rating.
 It could be your lucky day finding a fresh 150 + pound deer within your zip code.
-Soup Kitchens can check the app daily to see if big game has recently been reported, Artist can check the app anytime to find smaller roadkill for taxidermy or for making fashion items like purses, hats and jewelry.
-Members can fill up the freezer by checking the app daily to see if a deer, elk or moose has recently been reported.
-The Roadkill Art App makes it easy for members to find any of the 90M lbs of roadkill reported every year on US roads.
+Soup Kitchens can check the app daily to see if big game has recently been reported.
+Artist can check to find smaller roadkill for fashion items like purses, hats and jewelry.
+Members can fill up the freezer by checking the app daily to see if big game has recently been reported.
+The Roadkill Art App makes it easy to find any of the 90 + M lbs of roadkill reported every year on US roads.

-Sign up for our monthly roadkill NEWS.
+Sign up for our monthly NEWS, BLOGS and PRESS RELEASES.

 The Roadkill Art App Helps Avoid Deer Collisions as Roadkill Increases due to Doe Movement